bartwesselink/dbl-visualization/src/opengl/documentation.md

 - `public scale(factor: number): void`
 Scales the OpenGL view by the given factor.
 Scaling is multiplicative.
 - `public translate(dx: number, dy: number, width: number, height: number): void`
 Translates the OpenGL view by the given distance.
 The `dx` and `dy` parameters denote the distance to translate the model in the x and y direction respectively and the `width` and `height` respectively denote the width and height of the canvas.
-Translations are cumulative.
+Translations are cumulative and `dx` and `dy` are in imaginary canvas space.
+- `public glTranslate(dx: number, dy: number): void`
+Translates the OpenGL view by the given distance.
+The `dx` and `dy` parameters denote the distance to translate the model in the x and y direction respectively.
+Translations are cumulative and `dx` and `dy` are in imaginary OpenGL space.
 - `public rotate(rotation: number): void`
 Rotates the OpenGL view by the given number of degrees.
 Rotations are additive.
 - `public getRotation(): number`